GabrielEduardoBrambilla/Rocket-food-frontend/README.md

 ## 🎨 Layout

-The desktop format home page is seen in the image below
+The provided image showcases the desktop version of the homepage.
+However, there is a mobile version that is not shown to prevent the article from becoming too long.

 ![foodexplorer layout_top](https://i.imgur.com/cV6E5bW.jpeg)